 The EPA regulates contaminants in drinking water and in accordance with the Safe Drinking Water Act of 1974, the levels of disinfectant are monitored and if the levels rise above the MRDL (maximum residual disinfectant level) the water supplier must take steps to reduce the amount of disinfectant so that it is below that level.
-(Source)

-While a certain level of disinfectant, such as chlorine, is necessary to control microbes in water it can also pose health risks.
-Chlorine in the water supply reacts with other naturally-occurring elements to form toxins called trihalomethanes (THMs), which have been linked to a wide range of health issues ranging from asthma and eczema to bladder cancer and heart disease.
+While a certain level of disinfectant, such as chlorine, is necessary to control microbes in water, it can sometimes pose health risks.
+Chlorine in the water supply reacts with other naturally-occurring elements to form toxins called trihalomethanes (THMs), which have been linked to a wide range of health conditions ranging from asthma and eczema to bladder cancer and heart disease.

-The ability of an activated carbon filter to remove chlorine by-products depends on the type of carbon and amount used, the design of the filter and the rate of water flow, how long the filter has been in use, the types of impurities the filter has previously removed, and water conditions.
+The ability of an activated carbon filter to remove chlorine by-products depends on the type of carbon and amount used, the design of the filter and the rate of water flow, how long the filter has been in use, the types of impurities the filter has previously removed and water conditions.
 There are two types of carbon filter systems, granular activated carbon and solid block carbon.

 Unfortunately, carbon filters come with some limitations.
 Because granular activated carbon filters can provide a base for the growth of bacteria and chemical recontamination is possible, filters must be kept scrupulously clean and be replaced often.
 Solid block carbon filters can help avoid these problems, but they are more expensive.

 Carbon filters are capable of removing many toxic contaminants including THMs from chlorine, but will not protect against all water impurities as they have no effect on harmful nitrates or on high sodium or fluoride levels.
 Different water filter types can better address different issues with the composition of your water.